icp4a/cert-kubernetes/BAI/platform/minikube/README.md

 ## Automated installation ("fast path")

   - See [installation prerequisites](#prerequisites)
   - Choose an \<event-type\> to deal with.
-The valid values are "odm", "icm", "bpmn", "bawadv", or "content".
+The valid values are "odm", "icm", "bpmn", "bawadv", "content", or "baiw".
   - If your event emitter is not hosted by the local host, you must use the ```-i ``` option to specify the local machine IP address that is reachable by the event emitter.
   - To bypass the check of the Minikube version used, pass the ``` -f ``` option.
   - Make sure that the VirtualBox ```VBoxManage``` command is on the ```PATH```.